Global Privacy Statement

 Paul Hastings will take steps designed to comply with all applicable local laws when Processing Personal Information, including any local law conditions for and restrictions on the transfer of Personal Information.
 Paul Hastings may also protect your data through other legally valid methods, including international data transfer agreements.

-Paul Hastings takes steps to ensure that appropriate technical and organizational security measures and safeguards are applied when transferring personal information outside of the EEA and that privacy rights outlined in this Policy are preserved.
-Paul Hastings has established Standard Contractual Clauses that have been recognized by EEA Data Protection Authorities as providing an adequate level of protection to the Personal Information we Process globally.
-Paul Hastings ensures that all transfers of Personal Information are subject to appropriate safeguards as defined by the regulation.
+Paul Hastings aims to ensure that appropriate technical and organizational security measures and safeguards are applied when transferring Personal Information outside of the EEA, Switzerland or the United Kingdom and that privacy rights outlined in this Policy are preserved.
+Paul Hastings has established Standard Contractual Clauses that have been recognized by the applicable data protection authorities as providing an adequate level of protection to the Personal Information we Process globally.
+Where appropriate, we enact other data protection measures intended to ensure that all transfers of Personal Information are subject to appropriate safeguards as defined by the regulation.

 2.4 INDIVIDUAL RIGHTS OF ACCESS AND CHOICE